Factor-augmented sparse MIDAS regressions with an application to nowcasting: Nowcasting GDP growth

-The plots highlight the contrast between sparse or dense models versus the sparse plus dense models, especially during the onset of the COVID outbreak.
-Before the pandemic, the sparse model, sg-LASSO-MIDAS, appears to yield the most accurate results (Figure \ref{fig:cumsum-sod_precovid}).
-However, the performance of the sparse plus dense sg-LASSO-FAMIDAS model is similar.
-This implies that factor augmentation may not have a large impact on the performance during stable periods even though we need to estimate additional unpenalized regression coefficients as well as factors themselves.
-As the COVID period unfolds, both sparse and dense models experience a marked decline in prediction quality, whereas the sparse plus dense methods exhibit a notable resilience in handling the substantial shock introduced by the pandemic.
+The plots highlight the differences between the methods, particularly during the onset of the COVID-19 outbreak.
+Prior to the pandemic, the performances of the sg-LASSO-FAMIDAS and sg-LASSO-MIDAS models are comparable, with the former providing more accurate nowcasts during the financial crisis and the latter performing better during stable periods between crises.
+This suggests that factor augmentation may not significantly impact performance during stable periods, despite the need to estimate additional unpenalized regression coefficients and the factors themselves.
+As the COVID-19 period unfolds, both the FAMIDAS and sg-LASSO-MIDAS methods show a marked decline in prediction accuracy, whereas the sg-LASSO-FAMIDAS method demonstrates notable resilience in handling the substantial shock introduced by the pandemic.

-Notably, both sg-LASSO-FAMIDAS and sg-LAVA-MIDAS are less influenced by this shock.
-Nevertheless, the latter displays a more pronounced impact compared to the former and, overall, produces less accurate nowcasts throughout the out-of-sample evaluation period.
-Further discussion of potential reasons for these differences is provided in Section \ref{subsec:struc}.